Establishing accretion flares from massive black holes as a source of high-energy neutrinos: Statistical significance

 A key property of our signal hypothesis is that stronger echoes are less likely to be explained by normal AGN variability (Fig.~\ref{fig:df_mbh}), but rather by a single outburst or transient.
 We estimate the PDF of the echo strength from the observed distribution of the 18 accretion flares that are candidate TDEs (i.e., sources with an estimate black hole mass $<10^8\,M_\odot$).
 To turn the binned distribution into a continuous PDF, we use a Gaussian kernel density estimate (KDE).
 The result is shown in Fig.~\ref{fig:h_strength}.
 For all KDE estimates, we select the optimal bandwidth following Scott’s Rule \citep{Scott15}.

-The use of echo flux in the signal likelihood is motivated by the assumption that the neutrino flux scales with the bolometric energy flux (i.e., the bolometric energy over the distance squared).
+The use of echo flux in the signal likelihood is motivated by applying what is arguably the simplest-possible model for neutrino production: a linear coupling between the total electromagnetic luminosity and the neutrino luminosity.
+To estimate the neutrino flux at Earth, we thus need the total electromagnetic fluence (i.e., the bolometric energy over the distance squared).
 The bolometric energy cannot be measured directly because a large (but unknown) fraction of the energy is emitted at higher frequencies than the optical wavelength range of ZTF.
 Fortunately, dust absorption is efficient up to soft X-ray frequencies, hence the dust reprocessing light curve provides a good tracer of the bolometric luminosity.
-We therefore make the simplifying assumption that neutrino flux scales linearly with the mean post-peak infrared flux:
+With these simplifying assumptions, we thus obtain a linear scaling of the neutrino flux with infrared flux of the echo:

 Here the max/min correspond to the maximum/minimum observed echo flux of the accretion flares, respectively.
 After applying our test statistic, we will validate the consistency of this linear scaling.